Designing a Form with a Subform

 How to design a Form with a Subform

-- In the Form Designer give a name to your Form and click on "Add a field" if you want to add fields in the Parent form.
+- In the Form Design page give a name to your Form and click on "Add a field" to view the Field palette.

 Read more about Designing a Form, adding fields and defining Field's properties.